Uckers: Rules

 Although Uckers is often played on a Ludo board a true Uckers board is a mirror image so the red and green squares are presented to the player facing them in the correct Naval manner, i.e. red to port and green to starboard.

-The game is played by either two or four people, if there are two people playing then each player takes two opposite colours, yellow and red vs green and blue.
-If there are four players then the players opposite each other become partners, so Yellow partners with Red, and Green partners with Blue.
+The game is played by either two or four people, if there are two people playing then each player takes two opposite colours, yellow and red vs green and blue or on a true Uckers board, green and yellow vs red and blue.
+If there are four players then the players opposite each other become partners, so Yellow partners with Red, and Green partners with Blue or on a true Uckers board, green partners with yellow, and red partners with blue.

 To travel around the board two dice are thrown, players moving the amount shown on the dice, a six permitting an extra turn.
 To see who goes first each player throws the dice and whoever throws the highest starts.

 Some rules have evolved for the throwing of dice including no rolling of the dice from an open palm (Waterfall Technique), only tossing using the fingers.
 However, these are not used universally.
 If the dice leave the board, the IPS (International Playing Surface), accompanied by the call of "off the IPS" three times within the game this can be punished by losing the go up to all pieces home depending on which rules are being played.
 Unless the opponents deem it to have been done on purpose (for example to avoided moving a blob or mixing) then they may permit a re-roll.